ETH-NEXUS/nexus-se-docs/docs/docs/dev_notes/linux.md

 ```bash linenums="1"
 MY_VARIABLE=$(jq -r '.version' path/to/my/file.json)
 ```
 The [jq package](https://jqlang.github.io/jq/) is a useful utility for processing `.json` files.
 Make sure to install it before attempting to use the above command.
+As mentioned on the webpage `jq is like sed for JSON data`.

 #### GIT